Welcome to Ilmenau!

 If you are looking for short-term accommodation because you arrive before your actual apartment move-in date, you can find more information here.

 The sooner you start looking for an apartment, the better.
-It's best to start as soon as you get your admission, because you don't automatically get a room in a dormitory with your admission!
+It's best to start directly after your application at the university, because you don't automatically get a room in a dormitory with your admission to the university!

 Finding accommodation on campus is the easiest option.
 You have to contact the Studierendenwerk and apply online.
 Here you can find more information about the application and the available rooms in Ilmenau.
 (Don't forget to select "Ilmenau"!).